 To begin, have students log in to their Wixie account.

-Have them click the Paint button to find tools they can use to draw illustrations for each stage in the cycle.
+Students can use the tools draw illustrations for each stage in the cycle.

-There is a Life Cycles folder in the Library with images for each stage in the life cycle of organisms like plants, butterflies, and frogs.
+There is a Life Cycles folder in the Stickers library with images for each stage in the life cycle of organisms like plants, butterflies, and frogs.
+Click the Image button on the toolbar to find them.

 Using the cycle activities in the curriculum library